John “Pop” Brennan

 Always a sharp dresser, at work in 1959

-Pop holds Alf Goullet at the start of a six-day race
+Pop holds Alf Goulett at the start of a six-day race.

 John “Pop” Brennan was a master mechanic and framebuilder.
 He worked at Madison Square Garden and other venues during the six-day races, and built bicycles out of his Newark, NJ workshop for many of the best racers of the day, including Bill Honeman, Frank Kramer, Tino Reboli, Micky Franciose, Charlie Logan, and Alf Goullet.